BU Pharmacology/Industry Affiliations

-The Department of Pharmacology & Experimental Therapeutics at Boston University School of Medicine offers students a unique opportunity to explore drug discovery and translational science through its longstanding partnership with Pfizer, Inc. in Cambridge.
-The training experience of our pharmacology students is enriched by direct interactions with senior leadership and research staff at Pfizer.
+The Department of Pharmacology & Experimental Therapeutics at Boston University School of Medicine offers students a unique opportunity to explore drug discovery and translational science through its longstanding partnership with Pfizer, Inc. in Cambridge and more recent collaboration with Biogen, also in Cambridge.
+The training experience of our pharmacology students is enriched by direct interactions with senior leadership and research staff at these pharmaceutical companies.

 Opportunities include 7-week summer internships following the first year of study in a broad range of discovery areas including the following: